-The People’s River is a new community-led project delivered by Manchester Histories who will collaborate with people who live and work along the River Irk in North Manchester.
-The project will reveal and share the often hidden histories and stories of people’s heritage in a creative way.
+The People’s River was a community-led project delivered by Manchester Histories who collaborated with people who live and work along the River Irk in North Manchester.
+The project aimed to reveal and share the often hidden histories and stories of people’s heritage in a creative way.

 The People's River project is coordinated in partnership with the organisation Wupperverband in the city of Wuppertal, Engels’ birthplace in Germany, as part of their celebration of Engels’ birth (‘Engels 2020’).